yotsuba1022/java-concurrency/src/main/resources/note/Synchronization.md

       occurs when an application reaches a state in which it can make no further progress.
 In a single-threaded application, an infinite loop would be an example.
 Multithreaded applications face the additional liveness challenges of deadlock, livelock, and starvation.
+    * Deadlock: Thread 1 waits for a resource that thread 2 is holding exclusively and thread 2 is waiting for a resource that thread 1 is holding exclusively.
+Neither thread can make progress.
+    * Livelock: Thread x keeps retrying an operation that will always fail.
+It cannot make progress for this reason.
+    * Starvation: Thread x is continually denied (by the scheduler) access to a needed resource in order to make progress.
+Perhaps the scheduler executes higher-priority threads before lower-priority threads and there is always a higher-priority thread available for execution.
+      Starvation is also commonly referred to as indefinite postponement.
+    * Sometimes it's not so easy to detect the deadlock, think about the following circular relationship:
+        * Class A's synchronized method calls class B's synchronized method.
+        * Class B's synchronized method calls class C's synchronized method.
+        * Class C's synchronized method calls class A's synchronized method.

+* Volatile and final variables
+    * In previous section, we know that synchronization exhibits two properties: mutual exclusion and visibility.
+      The synchronized keyword is associated with both properties.
+Java also provides a weaker form of synchronization involving visibility only, and associates only this property with the volatile keyword.
+    * Use volatile only where visibility is an issue.
+Also, you can only use this reserved word in the context of field declarations (you’ll receive an error if you try to make a local variable volatile).
+Finally, you can declare double and long fields volatile, but should avoid doing so on 32-bit JVMs because it takes two operations to access a double or long variable’s value, and mutual exclusion (via synchronized) is required to access their values safely.